Bouldering Near Bishop

 Happy and Sad boulders reached by going north on Highway 6 from bishop and turning west on Five Bridges Road.
 Follow 5 Bridges road for approx. 1 mile and Sad Boulder is on your left.
 Happy Boulder is basically the same area, from 5 Bridges Road, follow Chalk Bluff Road for about 1.5 miles and the climbing area is on the North side of the Road.

 Buttermilk Country, AKA “the Buttermilks”, is found about 13 miles west of Bishop.
 Take Highway 168 (West Line Street) for 12 miles and take the Buttermilk Road into Buttermilk Country.
 There you will find a wide range of challenges for everyone that is looking for great challenges.
-Bring allyour gear – mountain bike or dirt bike, binoculars and bird book, climbing shoes and crash pad, a camper van or tent.
+Bring all your gear – mountain bike or road bike, binoculars and bird book, climbing shoes and crash pad, credit card or camper van.
 This is a magical place, see why.

 Are you willing to stand up for our climbing areas?